-Since 2002, Baylor Law has hosted the Texas District and County Attorney Association’s (TDCAA) Advanced Trial Advocacy Course during the ‘intersession’ between the Summer and Fall Quarters.
-Building on this decades-long partnership, Baylor hosted two of TDCAA’s educational programs this summer: its Advanced Trial Advocacy Course and its Advanced Appellate Course.
+Since 2002, Baylor Law has hosted the Texas District and County Attorneys Association’s (TDCAA) Advanced Trial Advocacy Course during the ‘intersession’ between the Summer and Fall Quarters.
+Building on this long partnership, Baylor hosted two of TDCAA’s educational programs this summer: the Advanced Trial Advocacy Course and the Advanced Appellate Course.

 The Advanced Trial Advocacy sessions focused on Child Sexual Assault cases.
 During the multi-day course, dozens of experienced prosecutors from district attorney’s offices across the state attended lectures on various topics, including indictment, confessions, jury selection, opening statement strategies, direct and cross examinations, closing arguments, and more.
 Participants broke into smaller groups to practice in several of the law center’s many courtrooms and were recorded and critiqued on their strategies and effectiveness.
 Highly experienced prosecutors served as faculty during the week.

 Known statewide for preparing attorneys for the courtroom, Baylor Law is an essential part of the event’s success.
 None of this would be possible without Baylor’s assistance.”